chesnokoff/josseph/docs/architecture.md

 - `results/<owner>@<repo>/<tool>.json`

 If only one exists, the extractor reruns.
 This prevents partial writes from being silently treated as complete.
+For revision-bound extractors with a pinned commit, the `commit_hash` recorded in `<tool>.json` must additionally match the requested commit, so changing a pinned commit invalidates the cache.

-`observation-bound` extractors use the same cache contract; the distinction is documented for reproducibility, not for automatic cache invalidation.
+`observation-bound` extractors are cached by file presence only; the binding distinction is documented for reproducibility.

 ### Extractor isolation